-8. EMERGENCY MOTIONS:
+8. EMERGENCY MOTIONS

 If either party feels he or she has an "emergency" requiring immediate action, the party or the party's counsel may file a motion for emergency relief and, except in the very limited circumstances provided by law in which notice is not required, concurrently serve a copy on the other party, and deliver or fax a copy to the court.
-When a matter is filed which is designated by the filer as an "emergency," the clerk of court makes a preliminary review and evaluation, and forwards to the court or brings to the court's attention the emergency motion except in those circumstances in which the motion is clearly not an emergency.
-After the preliminary review by the clerk of court, the court reviews and decides if the matter is an emergency.
+When a matter is filed which is designated by the filer as an "emergency," the Clerk of Court makes a preliminary review and evaluation, and forwards to the court or brings to the court's attention the emergency motion except in those circumstances in which the motion is clearly not an emergency.
+After the preliminary review by the Clerk of Court, the court reviews and decided if the matter is an emergency.

-8.1.
-Except in very limited circumstances, it is always appropriate to attempt to give notice to the other party of any motion for relief or hearings to be had before the Court.

-8.2.
-An emergency that is not a "child" emergency is defined by Fla.R.Civ.P.
-1.610(a)(1)(A) is a matter in which "immediate and irreparable injury, loss or damage will result," and for which there is no adequate remedy of law.
-A written, verified motion providing for ex-parte relief (when the other party is not provided notice of the motion for relief), shall be filed in accordance with Florida Rules of Civil Procedure with a copy provided to the Family Court Judge.

-8.3.
-If a party who is seeking relief is represented by an attorney, the attorney shall provide proposed Orders to the Judge's office, as well as to opposing attorney or unrepresented party.

-8.4.
-Because of the "emergency" nature of the motion, it may be necessary for a judge other than the judge to whom the case is assigned to review the motion.
+- 8.1 Except in very limited circumstances, it is always appropriate to attempt to give notice to the other part of any motion for relief or hearings to be had before the Court. - 8.2 An emergency that is not a "child" emergency is defined by Fla.Fam.L.R.P.
+605(a)(2)(A) is a matter in which "immediate and irreparable injury, loss or damage will result," and for which there is no adequate remedy of law.
+A written, verified motion providing for exparte relief (when the other party is not provided notice of the motion for relief), shall be filed in accordance with Florida Rules of Civil Procedure with a copy provided to the Family Court Judge. - 8.3 If a party who is seeking relief is represented by an attorney, the attorney shall provide proposed Orders to the Judge's office, as well as to opposing attorney or unrepresented party. - 8.4 Because of the "emergency" nature of the notion, it may be necessary for a judge other than the judge to whom the case is assigned to review the motion.
 A judge will determine if the facts demonstrate an emergency and whether a hearing should be set on an expedited basis.
-If a hearing is required, an emergency shall be given priority on the Court's calendar with short notice.

-8.5.
-All emergency motions shall be verified and shall include a certificate by the attorney or pro se litigant that the motion is an emergency as defined herein and under applicable law and that the attorney or pro se litigant is acting in good faith in seeking such relief.

-8.6.
-If the matter is an emergency, but ex parte relief is not requested, or if a hearing is required following the entry of an ex parte order, then an expedited hearing time will be given and the moving party shall serve the other party with the Notice of Hearing and the Motion either by facsimile, email, or as otherwise required or permitted by law, and provide a copy to the court.
+If a hearing is required, an emergency shall be given priority on the Court's calendar with short notice. - 8.5 All emergency motions shall be verified and shall include a certificate by the attorney or pro se litigant that the motion is an emergency as defined herein and under applicable law and that the attorney or pro se litigant is acting in good faith in seeking such relief. - 8.6 If the matter is an emergency, but ex parte relief is not requested, or if a hearing is required following the entry of an ex parte order, then an expedited hearing time will be given and the moving party shall service the other party with the Notice of Hearing and the Motion either by facsimile, email, or as otherwise required or permitted by law, and provide a copy to the court.